Undergraduate

 The Kinder Scholars D.C.
 Summer Program provides rising MU juniors and seniors with a rare chance to wed theory and practice by spending the summer in the nation’s capital taking a 3-credit hour seminar on U.S. constitutional history while also interning four days a week at an organization whose mission complements their academic coursework and post-college interests.

-Applications for the 2024 cohort of the Kinder Scholars D.C.
-Summer Program will open in September.
+Applications for the 2025 Kinder Scholars D.C.
+Summer Program have now closed.
+2026 applications will open at the beginning of the Fall 2025 semester.

 LEARN MORE